 In-app customer service simplifies guests’ lives, giving them the flexibility to choose check-in times and housekeeping preferences in the palm of their hand.

-Big hotel chains like World of Hyatt have had their own downloadable apps for some time.
+Big hotel chains like Hyatt have had their own downloadable apps for some time.
 But nowadays web-based tools bringing personalized customer service to guests offer an economical solution to independent boutique hotels.